 What is it?

-The Therasnore is a Mandibular Advancement Device (or MAD), a contraption that works by sitting in the mouth and gently holding forward the jaw and tongue while you sleep.
+The Therasnore is a Mandibular Advancement Device (or MAD), a snoring mouthpiece that works by sitting in the mouth and gently holding forward the jaw and tongue while you sleep.
 The idea is that this opens up the throat and clears any obstruction from the airways, which results in smooth, soundless breathing.
 The company’s website boasts a 93% success rate when using this mouthpiece, a claim that seems to be supported by the fact that this is one of the world’s most popular MADs.
 I was sold!

 Therasnore Snore Device Video.

 I unbox and demonstrate one of the best snoring mouthpieces.

 I went for the adjustable Therasnore, which is customizable after fitting and has five different jaw extension settings.
 To custom mold the Therasnore I had to separate the upper and lower jaw pieces, this is quite hard as the pieces are stuck together when they first ship.
 Next, each part of the mouthpiece must be molded in hot water, but separately.
 They give detailed instructions when they ship it, but there are fifteen steps to follow.
 With both the upper and lower jaw pieces all set up and ready to go, I was excited to try it out that night.